-Eating disorder behaviors and weight concerns are common in women over 50June 21st, 2012 in Overweight and Obesity /
+Eating disorder behaviors and weight concerns are common in women over 50June 21, 2012 in Medicine & Health / Overweight and Obesity

 Eating disorders are commonly seen as an issue faced by teenagers and young women, but a new study reveals that age is no barrier to disordered eating.
 In women aged 50 and over, 3.5% report binge eating, nearly 8% report purging, and more than 70% are trying to lose weight.
 The study published in the International Journal of Eating Disorders revealed that 62% of women claimed that their weight or shape negatively impacted on their life.